Updated: Jun 16

 #1 Cultural Tip "In a high-context culture, listen to what is not being said"

 Has your boss ever yelled at you directly for having made an error, "David, this work in unacceptable, why did you prepare the report in this way?"
 If your answer is yes then your boss might be Dutch; or German.
 In most northern European cultures, direct negative feedback is common, accepted, and encouraged.
 In most Asian cultures, direct negative feedback is unacceptable and often seen as insulting.
 This usually directly leads to demotivated employees who quickly resign from their companies.

-Warning: While direct feedback often accepted in low context cultures, you shouldn't expect all low context cultures to appreciate direct negative feedback.
+Warning: While direct feedback is often accepted in low-context cultures, you shouldn't expect all low-context cultures to appreciate direct negative feedback.
 In Canada, for example, Canadians do not like negative feedback and it is common for managers to use the classic feedback sandwich approach to giving feedback with a positive statement, followed by the negative feedback, and in closing more positive feedback (ie. "I am grateful for your loyalty to this company.
-In the future, I would like if you were here on-time every day.
+In the future, I would like if you were here on time every day.
 Overall keep up the good work and we are happy to have you on the team")